TS Galaxy’s Sukazi non-committal on buying Bloemfontein Celtic’s PSL status | Goal.com

 TS Galaxy chairman Tim Sukazi has downplayed reports that he is engaged in talks to buy Bloemfontein Celtic’s Premier Soccer League (PSL) status.

-The Rockets boss is reportedly close to securing the deal, but he explains that each and every chairman in the National First Division (NFD) is looking to buy a PSL club and it is down to affordability.
+The Rockets boss is reportedly close to securing the deal, but he explains that each and every chairman in the National First Division (NFD) is looking to buy a PSL club.

-On the other hand, Sukazi draws inspiration from the fact that Galaxy beat Kaizer Chiefs in the Nedbank Cup final a season ago, saying they deserve to play in the top-flight league.
+On the other hand, Sukazi draws inspiration from the fact that Galaxy beat Kaizer Chiefs in the Nedbank Cup final a season ago, saying they deserve to play in the top-flight.

 “That question [about buying Celtic] applies to me and any other chairman that is not in the PSL,” Sukazi told IOL.